-We talked to Jacob S of BusinessPortraits.ca on helping clients develop their concepts and create content that matches their brand and here is what he said about it.
+Jacob S of BusinessPortraits.ca speaks to us about helping clients develop their concepts and create content that matches their brand.

 First of all, how are you and your family doing in these COVID-19 times?